Making the Move from Corporate to Nonprofit

 According to a survey by Nonprofit HR, 45% of nonprofits plan to create new jobs this year and 40% seek seasoned managers with a business background.
 With all of this opportunity abound, candidates seeking new marketing and communications jobs are usually eager to explore this sector, and rightly so.
 But for those making the move from the private to the nonprofit sector, this shift should be carefully managed.
 There are a few key differences between the two:

 In the business world, most business activity focuses on serving key groups: customers and shareholders.
 While there are certainly other stakeholders, a for-profit’s objectives are laser focused on selling to customers and answering to shareholders.

 While many for-profit businesses are starting to expand their definition of a stakeholder, in the nonprofit world, stakeholders usually cover a much broader base of interests.
 A sample of typical nonprofit stakeholders include the board, local and federal regulators, donors and members, the media and the community at large.

-2. Culture: Market conditions have caused many nonprofits to adopt some of the business models found in the private sector, but however they operate, nonprofits prioritize mission before profit, creating inherent differences in approach and organizational culture.
-Success in a nonprofit is often marked and measured by connections, allies and support, so managers must be comfortable operating in a collaborative, inclusive way that gets everyone behind you.
+2. Culture: Market conditions have caused many nonprofits to adopt some of the business models found in the private sector.
+However they operate, nonprofits prioritize mission before profit, creating inherent differences in approach and organizational culture.
+Success in a nonprofit is often marked and measured by connections, as well as allies and support, so managers must be comfortable operating in a collaborative, inclusive way that gets everyone behind you.